valory-xyz/open-autonomy/docs/upgrading.md

 - Deprecated the usage of `hashes.csv` and replaces it with `packages.json`, which is maintained by `autonomy packages lock`
 - `--check` flag is deprecated from `autonomy hash all`, from now package consistencies can be verified by `autonomy packages lock --check`
+- Various test fixtures have moved and been renamed.

 ## `v0.2.1.post1` to `v0.2.2`